 This section has shown that data analytics performance can be analyzed quantitatively using techniques familiar from parallel computing.
 One needs to use the execution facets EV2-5 to specify the parameters of the testing environment.
-The trade-off between MPI and thread parallelism needs attention as does use of GPU's not covered here.
+The trade-off between MPI and thread parallelism needs attention, as does use of GPUs not covered here.

-5. Ogre-Driven Benchmarking
+4. Ogre-Driven Benchmarking

-First, we note some qualitatively different types of benchmark.
-There are simplest "micro-benchmarks" PV1 which capture core machine performance.
-Then we have "atomic" kernels - simple non trivial algorithms or problems that cannot usefully be broken up.
+First, we note some qualitatively different types of benchmarks.
+There are at the simplest level "micro-benchmarks" PV1 which capture core machine performance.
+Then we have "atomic" kernels - simple non-trivial algorithms or problems that cannot usefully be broken up.
 Then we see a class we call "mini-apps" that are the most complex and can be constructed in two different ways: top-down and bottom-up.
 In the top-down case, we start with a real complex application and simplify it to capture some "key" capabilities but we do not necessarily make it "atomic".
-In the bottom-up approach, we take multiple "atomic kernels" and link them together as for example in benchmarking Mahout's clustering algorithm reading data from Hbase.
+In the bottom-up approach, we take multiple "atomic kernels" and link them together such as in benchmarking Mahout's clustering algorithm reading data from Hbase.
 This comment is relevant as most of the facets not covered in Table A would be addressed by composite Ogre instances, which for example would cover Fusion and Dataflow in Problem Architecture view AV9, 10.
-One striking area not covered in Section 3 is streaming with facets AV-5 DV-8 and PV-10.
-Further veracity (EV-7), the object store - file comparison (DV3), metadata (DV7) and HPC simulations DV-9 certainly need to be addressed.
+One striking area not covered in Section 2 is streaming with facets AV-5 DV-8 and PV-10.
+Further veracity (EV-7), the object store - file comparison (DV3), metadata (DV7) and HPC simulations DV-9 all certainly need to be addressed.

-Thus our suggested process is to choose benchmarks that cover a broad range of facets.
+Our suggested process is to choose benchmarks that cover a broad range of facets.
 As discussed above and seen in Tables 1 and A, the currently identified benchmarks do not cover some of the facets.
-This can be understood as facets come from an analysis of full applications and Table 1 for example has by construction only analytics kernels.
+This can be explained by the fact that facets come from an analysis of full applications and Table 1 has by design only analytics kernels.
 We expect that an addition of a few extra "atomic" Ogre instances and a set of mini-apps or composite instances will lead to a rather good facet coverage.
 There is quite a bit of redundancy in current benchmarks and here again the strategy of covering but not over covering all facets provides systematics principles.

-One must also address the many well studied general points of benchmarking, such as agreeing on datasets with various sizes (Volume facet in execution view), requiring correct answers for each implementation, and the choice between pencil and paper and source code specification of a benchmark.
+One must also address the many well-studied general points of benchmarking, such as agreeing on datasets with various sizes (Volume facet in Execution view), requiring correct answers for each implementation, and the choice between pencil and paper and source code specification of a benchmark.